Irish Genius

 Fourknocks, county Meath

-Some of these compositions are impressive - especially at Knowth, and of course in the sheltered Morbihan peninsula of Brittany which offered a good environment for powerful colonisers.
+Some of the Neolithic compositions are impressive - especially at Knowth, and of course in the sheltered Morbihan peninsula of Brittany which offered a good environment for powerful colonisers.

 Whether used for divination, making spells, astrology, astronomy, genealogy or story-telling - or any combination - the carefully-pecked 'art' of the passage-tombs is undoubtedly lithomantic.
 They may be spirit-traps, or messages to the spirit-world.
 They may be dream-maps, maybe records of induced hallucinations.
 Or they may be symbol-doodles meaningful only to the doodler or his small group.
 In recent times people have wished necromancy and human sacrifice on to the passage-tomb builders.
 Who is to know precisely what combination of necromantic practices, funeral ritual, magic, prognostication and even astronomical-meteorological record were carried out in these remarkable edifices ?